 Considerations for Large Wireless Network Deployments

 Deploying WiFi for large venues like stadiums, convention centers, hotels or campus environments requires special attention beyond standard deployments because such installations must handle hundreds or even thousands of simultaneous connections and do so across greater distances.
-Here are the main things to consider:
+Success here depends on a few uncompromising real-world rules.

 In practice, the deployment of large wireless networks isn’t all that different from the deployment of smaller networks.
-As such, it also greatly benefits from WiFi deployment software like NetSpot.
+As such, it also greatly benefits from WiFi planner and WiFi deployment software like NetSpot.
 With its help, you can fine-tune your network to deliver reliable connectivity even under peak load conditions.

 Conclusion